JunHyeongKim73/Sudoku/README.md

-# Sudoku Answer Finder
+# Sudoku Solver
-This program is to find the answer for Sudoku.
+This program is to find the answer for [Sudoku](https://sudoku.com/ko).